Check Out the New Desert Mission Health Center

 NOAH works hard every day to impact the lives of our more than 40,000 patients across Maricopa County.
 From dental, family medicine, and pediatrics, to psychiatry and nutrition services, our more than 100 providers are serving patients and their families with premier care and compassion.
 You can be part of this important and impactful work through the Arizona Charitable Tax Credit.

 Giving to NOAH is one of the most effective ways to put your efforts to use in our community.
-As a Federally Qualified Health Center (FQHC) it is our duty and privilege to provide primary care services in underserved areas of Maricopa County.
+As a Federally Qualified Health Center (FQHC) it is our duty and privilege to provide primary care services in overlooked areas of Maricopa County.
 With your support, our impact goes even farther!

 Fortunately, Arizona makes it easier to maximize your donation with the Arizona Charitable Tax Credit.